Backpacking - Preparation

 Consider bringing a sturdy, lightweight tent for protection against the weather elements, particularly wind and precipitation.

-Sturdy hiking boots are highly recommended; trails are steep, rugged, and rocky.
+Sturdy hiking boots with good ankle support are highly recommended; trails are steep, rugged, and rocky.
+Hiking poles are a good addition too.

 Be aware of the current weather forecast and bring/wear appropriate clothing.